henrysxie/intermediate-python/README.md

 7. How many different artists appear in the data?

-8. How songs does 'Rock' appear in the title of?
+8. How many songs does 'Rock' appear in the title of?